bbauska/HTML5-webdev/html-basics.md

 * Robust, since it supports a transactional database model.
 * Easier to maintain integrity of data, due to rigid data structure.

-**Disadvantages**
+<h4>Disadvantages</h4>

 * Deprecated.
 Will not be supported on IE or Firefox, and will probably be phased out from the other browsers at some stage.
 * Steep learning curve, requiring knowledge of relational databases and SQL.
 * Suffers from object-relational impedance mismatch.
 * Diminishes agility, as database schema must be defined upfront, with all records in a table matching the same structure.

-**2. IndexedDB**
+<h4>2.
+IndexedDB</h4>

 It is the successor to both LocalStorage and WebSQL, designed to replace them as the “one true” browser database.
-It exposes an asynchronous API that supposedly avoids blocking the DOM, but as we\'ll see below, it doesn\'t necessarily live up to the hype.
+It exposes an asynchronous API that supposedly avoids blocking the DOM, but as we&apos;ll see below, it doesn&apos;t necessarily live up to the hype.
 Browser support is extremely spotty, with only Chrome and Firefox having fully usable implementations.

-**Advantages**
+<h4>Advantages</h4>

 * Good performance generally, being an asynchronous API.
 Database interaction won't lock up the user interface.
 (Synchronous API is also available for WebWorkers.)
 * Good search performance, since data can be indexed according to search keys.